 This is the website of Edgar Meij.
-I lead several groups of researchers and engineers at Bloomberg and we are working on improving search and discovery for Bloomberg, including the Question Answering systems as well as the Bloomberg Knowledge Graph, together with its value-add machine learning-based Analytics.
+I lead several groups of researchers and engineers at Bloomberg and we are working on improving search and discovery for Bloomberg, including question answering and autocomplete using the Bloomberg Knowledge Graph, together with its value-add machine learning-based Analytics.
 I am also a senior scientist working on knowledge graphs, information retrieval, natural language processing, and machine learning.
 I am interested in advancing the state of the art in information retrieval and natural language processing at Web scale.
 My recent research has mainly focused on semantic search, namely, designing entity-oriented search systems that employ advanced NLP and machine learning techniques to improve user models, search, recommender systems, and content matching.

 Before this, I was a research scientist at Yahoo Labs, working on various semantic search, query understanding, and recommender systems projects, employing knowledge graphs, query log analysis, machine learning, and distributed computing.
 Before that I did a post-doc at the Information and Language Processing Systems (ILPS) group of the Intelligent Systems Lab (ISLA) of the Informatics Institute of the University of Amsterdam.
 Research projects I have been involved there with include VL-e, CCCT, and Daeso.
 Most recently, I was working on DutchSemCor and LiMoSINe, two EU projects that center around semantic search, semantic annotations, and semantic information access.
 For the latter I was a workpackage leader.